JackTsai8897/C2F-HumanPoseEstimation-main/README.md

 ## Quick start
 Please refer to [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch)

+Download pretrained models from [HRNet](https://github.com/leoxiaobin/deep-high-resolution-net.pytorch) and put them in the `models` folder.

 Install PyTorch if you haven't already.
 For example, if you are using CUDA 12.1, you can install PyTorch 2.5.1 with:
     pip install torch==2.5.1 torchvision==0.20.1 torchaudio==2.5.1 --index-url https://download.pytorch.org/whl/cu121
 or